-As will all of modern technology, there are a lot of options available, and it mostly boils down to how much you are willing to invest.
-The advanced drone models that come with lots of controls and are powerful enough to lift your DSLR cost anywhere near $6500 and upwards.
+As with all of the modern technology, there are a lot of options available, and it mostly boils down to how much you are willing to invest.
+The advanced drone models that come with lots of controls and are powerful enough to lift your DSLR costs anywhere near $6500 and upwards.

 You need to do a lot of research when selecting the drone you want to buy.
 The Phantom range of drones by DJI is the first choice for many, and the Phantom 3 series model is one of the top-selling drones and is very popular for aerial photography.

-While the drones themselves are easy to fly, it does take some getting used to, to start getting good shots.
-Start out slow in a vast open space - a park or even the countryside.
+While there are easy to fly drones available in the market, it does take some getting used to, to start getting good shots.
+Start slow in a vast open space - a park or even the countryside.
 Making sense of and getting your bearings on what your camera is seeing through the smartphone app can get a little getting used to.
 You can set limitations in your mobile app regarding how high or far the drone can fly and always keep the drone in the line of your sight.
 Experiment with angles and zooms and click away.
-You would have to review your results and keep experimenting to develop your skills to achieve the best aerial photography results with drones.
+You would have to review your results and experiment to develop your skills to achieve the best aerial photography results with drones.

 Most cities, states and even countries have now drafted rules that govern how you can use your drone, the height to which you can fly and what you can / or cannot click from the sky.
 In the US, the FAA has laid out the rules for flying drones; You can check out the rules here.

-However, many of these rules only applying if you are flying drones for commercial purposes (if you are doing an aerial photography assignment and getting paid for it, the rules will apply).
+However, many of these rules only apply if you are flying drones for commercial purposes (if you are doing an aerial photography assignment and getting paid for it, the rules will apply).

-- Make sure that you study the rules and check up with local authorities before you start out.
+- Make sure that you study the rules and check-up with local authorities before you start.
 Usually, the rules are along these lines: